run-me/kaggle-open-image/det_frameworks/README.md

 3. install pycocotools in the venv using the command `pip3 install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI`
 4. Ensure path for cuda and nvidia library framework if there is path error
-5. Run any python script in inference_scripts directory to verify installation
+5. Run any python script associated with any model in inference_scripts directory to verify installation when you see output

+#### Training Instructions
+- [ ] Data pre-processing script
+- [ ] Custom dataset entry